Oalkhadra/volatility-forecasting/README.md

 ## Executive Summary

-This project implements a complete backtesting framework to evaluate how different volatility forecasting methods translate into trading P&L. The core hypothesis is that more sophisticated volatility models (GARCH, Machine Learning) should identify option mispricings more accurately than naive historical volatility, leading to better risk-adjusted returns.
+This project implements a complete backtesting framework to evaluate different volatility forecasting methods through a delta-neutral SPY options trading strategy.
+The core hypothesis is that more sophisticated volatility models (GARCH, Machine Learning) should identify option mispricings more accurately than naive historical volatility, leading to better risk-adjusted returns.

-**Key Result**: While XGBoost significantly outperformed GARCH in volatility forecasting accuracy (p = 0.0043), **none of the strategies produced meaningful risk-adjusted returns** (all Sharpe ratios negative or near zero).
-The most interesting finding: **XGBoost generated substantial option-only P&L that was largely eroded by delta hedging costs**, highlighting the critical gap between forecasting accuracy and trading profitability.
+**Why Delta-Neutral?** The strategy employs delta hedging to isolate volatility exposure from directional market movements.
+This design choice ensures that performance differences between models stem from volatility forecasting accuracy rather than directional market exposure.
+However, while this approach eliminates directional bias, the hedge P&L significantly impacts overall returns, particularly in strongly trending markets.

+**Key Findings**:
+- While XGBoost significantly outperformed GARCH in volatility forecasting accuracy, there was **no statistically significant difference** when comparing either model to a naive historical estimate
+- The delta-neutral trading strategy **did not produce a meaningful risk-adjusted return** regardless of the volatility forecasting method used
+- When examining options-only P&L (excluding hedge positions), **XGBoost generated over $1M in option profits**—demonstrating superior mispricing detection that was subsequently eroded by hedging costs in a trending market
+- Delta hedging can completely erode gains from a successful options strategy, while also providing a safety net for poorly performing ones

 ### Performance Summary (Jan 2020 - Nov 2025)